 - It is also the PIC’s responsibility to keep the glider exterior and interiors clean, especially canopies.
 Note that plexiglass canopies are easily scratched.
 Make sure that you are properly trained in cleaning plexiglass before attempting to clean the canopy.

-- The PIC is responsible for the glider from the time s/he unties it until s/he:
+- The PIC is responsible for the glider from the time it is untied until they PIC:

-- hands off glider to another PIC who accepts responsibility for the glider; or
+- hands off the glider to another PIC who accepts responsibility for it; or

-- returns glider to the correct location, ties it down, and secures controls and canopy.
+- returns the glider to the correct location, ties it down, and secures its controls and canopy.